ibm-blockchain-wsc/ImmersionWorkshop/docs/hlf-part1.md

 The name is *Args* and the value is an array of four arguments.
 (The square brackets "\[" and "\]" specify an array in JSON).

+!!! note
-**Note:** In the formal JSON definition the term '*name/value*' is used, but many programmers will also use the term '*key/value*' instead.
+        In the formal JSON definition the term '*name/value*' is used, but many programmers will also use the term '*key/value*' instead.
 You can consider these two terms as synonymous.
 (Many people use the phrase "the same" instead of the word "synonymous").

 The *Args* name specifies the arguments passed to the chaincode invocation.
 There is an interface layer, also called a "shim", that